 Reading, the city that houses Crown House, is a bustling educational hub known for its dynamic student life and cultural richness.
 With a high student population and reputable universities such as the University of Oxford and Oxford Brookes University within reasonable proximity, students find Reading an excellent place to live and study.
 Its strategic location, historical significance, and modern amenities contribute to its ranking as a favoured student destination.
 The city also boasts an array of tourist attractions and is renowned for the Reading Festival, one of the UK's most famous music festivals.
 By choosing Crown House Reading, students can savour a blend of academic excellence and cultural richness.
 This property, brought to students by the property management group HFS, ensures residents have access to top-notch amenities and a community atmosphere perfect for academic success and personal growth.
 The unique offering of this accommodation includes being surrounded by Reading's historical sites, shopping areas, and various tourist attractions, enhancing the overall student experience.
 Whether it's for academic excellence or an enriching cultural immersion, Crown House Reading stands out as a superior choice for student living.

 Crown House Reading offers a seamless combination of comfort and convenience for students seeking quality accommodation in Reading.
-With room options ranging from the classic ensuite, classic studio, classic non ensuite, 1 bed flat, 2 bed flat, premium ensuite, premium studio, and premium studio accessible, students can select a living space that best suits their needs.
+With room options at Homes for Students Crown House ranging from the classic ensuite, classic studio, classic non ensuite, 1 bed flat, 2 bed flat, premium ensuite, premium studio, and premium studio accessible, students can select a living space that best suits their needs.
 Crown House Reading provides fully-equipped student rooms designed for comfort and convenience.
 Each bedroom comes furnished with a cosy bed, a spacious wardrobe for ample storage, and a desk & chair to create an ideal study area.
 Stay entertained with the provided TV and access to high-speed WiFi throughout the accommodation.
 The rooms also feature a kitchenette with a cooker, freezer, and microwave, allowing you to prepare your meals.
 When you need to recharge, enjoy the privacy of your lockable bedroom with an ensuite shower.

 Recreation facilities include a pool table, table tennis setup, and a dedicated games area, providing ample opportunities for fun and friendly competition.
 The accommodation also features bike storage for convenient cycling around campus.
 Other shared spaces include a laundry room, recycling areas, and designated study areas to facilitate focused academics.
 Luxury amenities like a private cinema room allow students to indulge in entertainment.
 With parking available at an additional charge and high-speed 100Mbps* internet, Crown House ensures a well-rounded and connected living environment that caters to the diverse needs of its student community.